 MAIN TAKEAWAYS

-The adoption rate of technology in inventory management systems rises at a high pace.
+The adoption rate of inventory management technology systems rises at a high pace.
 Technologies help automate many warehouse processes and make data-driven forecasts.
 Warehouse management and barcode systems are the essential technologies that help keep track of all the items meticulously.

 However, there are a lot of advanced technologies that help increase performance and get rid of manual management.
 Enterprise-grade warehouses actively adopt AI and ML, automated guided vehicles, automated picking tools, and blockchain to deliver products fast and increase customer satisfaction.